National Research Centre on Camels, Bikaner: In popular culture

-Camels are fondly called the "Ships of the Desert" because of their utility in arid climate.
+Camels are sometimes called the "Ships of the Desert" because of their utility in arid climates.
 They can live without water for many days.
-They provide alternative means of goods transportation in many districts of Rajasthan, which, in turn, saves fuel and also provides livelihood to many camel herders.
-The Thar Desert is filled with glorious palaces, natural marvels and, of course, camels which adds to the tourism sector.
+They provide alternative means of goods transportation in many districts of Rajasthan, which, in turn, saves fuel and also provides livelihood to many camel herders of the Thar Desert.

 Maharaja Ganga Singh of the Bikaner, Rajasthan, India founded Bikaner Camel Corps around 1890 and it participated in World Wars I and II.
 Because of their long natural history, camels have been declared the state animal of Rajasthan and some communities like Raika are specific in keeping and raising them.

 Tourists visiting NRCC and Bikaner enjoy seeing camel calves gamboling around one another during afternoon hours, or camels gathering in sand dunes during sunset.
 A camel museum is available to apprise them of the developmental and research aspects of the camel in the desert ecosystem.
 Facilities available are camel riding, desert safari, camel milk and ice cream, kulfi, souvenir shops selling various decorative items like bags, purses, artwork, shawl, small chains, etc.

 International Camel Festival is organised in Bikaner, every year on January month (generally second Saturday and adjacent Sunday of January Month).
 The shows include camel dance, camel race, artwork on various breeds of camels, traditional folk dances by locals.